section-engineering-education/engineering-education/articles/how-to-implement-dark-mode-in-android-studio/index.md

 published: true
 url: /engineering-education/how-to-implement-dark-mode-in-android-studio/
 title: How to Implement Dark Mode in Android
-description: This article gives the reader a guide on how to implement dark mode in android using android studio.
+description: This article will give the reader a guide on how to implement dark mode in Android using Android studio using Kotlin.
 author: michael-barasa
-date: 2021-01-17T00:00:00-10:00
+date: 2021-01-29T00:00:00-13:00
 topics: []
 excerpt_separator: <!--more-->
 images: